F5Networks/f5-ci-docs/index.rst

 * The LWP / LWP Controller Guide provides insight into how and why the F5 lightweight proxy and lwp-controller provide loadbalancing within Marathon.

-* Each of the project READMEs contains detailed information and instructions for installation and configuration.
+* Each of the project READMEs contains detailed info rmation and instructions for installation and configuration.

 Contents:
 ---------